htcondor/htcondor/docs/users-manual/running-a-job-steps.rst

 To convert your program into a standard universe job, you must use *condor\_compile* to relink it with the HTCondor libraries.
 Put *condor\_compile* in front of your usual link command.
-You do not need to modify the program’s source code, but you do need access to the unlinked object files.
+You do not need to modify the program's source code, but you do need access to the unlinked object files.
 A commercial program that is packaged as a single executable file cannot be converted into a standard universe job.